-Improvement with regard to Inappropriate Application of Anti-dumping Measures determined the initiation of investigation without examining the accuracy and adequacy of the evidence provided in the application.
+Improvement with regard to Inappropriate Application of Anti-dumping Measures

 Since China's accession to the WTO in December 2001, it has initiated 117 anti-dumping investigations (as of March 2007), 26 of which involve Japanese products.
 The number of anti-dumping investigations in China has risen markedly compared to the period before its accession.
 In China, there are various problems including the following: